aditya-karampudi/yolov2-detection/README.md

         2.)
 Object co-ordinates in the images in .txt format 3.)
 The train and test split file containing the names of images

-Images: It is said that for each class there must be atleast 2000 images for YOLO to train.
+Images: Yolo needs 2000 images of each class to train.
 One can also start with less images.

 Co-ordinates: We have to create a text file which should contain the class of the image, the xmin, ymin, xmax, ymax co-ordinates.